michelled/weavly.org/README.md

 ## Notes

-Modifications can be made to any source file or directory except for the contents of the `./dist/` directory.
-The `./dist/` directory is not versioned since it contains the built website that Eleventy generates from the source files, and  files in `dist` are overwritten at build time.
+Modifications can be made to any source file or directory except for the contents of the `./_site/` directory.
+The `./_site/` directory is not versioned since it contains the built website that Eleventy generates from the source files, and  files in `_site` are overwritten at build time.

 ## License